Accessing Genomic Data

 NCI intramural investigators can use their NIH username and password to request access to dbGaP using the internal Account Activation Registration form.
 Contact the NCI Office of Data Sharing for access instructions.

 Request Controlled Access Data

-To submit an online request for controlled access data:
+To submit an online request for controlled access data, follow these instructions:

 Assign Designated Downloaders

 All investigators, their lab staff, and listed approved collaborators receiving data through dbGaP must agree to abide by the Genomic Data User Code of Conduct.

 Approved users for dbGaP projects may authorize their lab staff to access the data.
 These individuals must: